 - If you lose or gain more than 3kg (7lbs) in weight, or have a baby, miscarriage or abortion, you may need to be fitted with a new cap.

-- By using condoms as well as a cap you will help to protect yourself against STIs.
+- By using condoms as well as a cap, you will help to protect yourself against sexually transmitted infections (STIs).

 How the cap works